 Remember, this is just the design area so you need to add at least 2 inches to each side for stitching and finishing.

-In honor of the National Day of Sweden, I designed Swedish Hearts which can be done in Tvistsöm, counted cross stitch or counted canvas.
-The entire design should actually be worked so that all the fabric is covered; however, I have only done the blue and yellow sections for this newsletter.
-Here is what I have stitched by the time this newsletter went to press!
+In honor of the National Day of Sweden, here is a free pattern, Swedish Hearts, which can be done in Tvistsöm, counted cross stitch or counted canvas.
+The entire design should actually be worked so that all the fabric is covered, but only the blue and yellow sections have been stitched in the example.

-In addition to the large chart, I have graphed each section showing the Tvistsöm stitch.
+In addition to the large chart, each section has been graphed showing the Tvistsöm stitch.

 We hope this guide makes your stitching easier and more enjoyable!